What does it mean to be the City With Soul?

 It brings a unique and soulful experience to your travels and perhaps introduces you to a new hobby (or potential career).

-One of the most fun things to do in Jackson, MS if your kids are musical.
+One of the most fun things to do with kids in Jackson, MS if they are musical.

 12. How about a little Southern Soul Pampering?